cannatag/ldap3/docs/manual/source/tutorial.rst

       Extensions:
         X-ORIGIN: RFC 2307

-      <...list of descriptors...>
+      <...long list of descriptors...>

 The schema is a very long list that describes what kind of data types the LDAP server understands.
 It also specifies what attributes can be stored in each class.
-Some classes are containers for other entries (either containers or leaf) and are used to build the hierarchy of the DIT.
+Some classes are containers for other entries (either container or leaf) and are used to build the hierarchy of the DIT.
 Container entries can have attributes too.
 One important specification in the schema is if the attribute is *multi-valued* or not.
-A multi-valued attribute can store one or more values and all values are returned when the attribute is requested in a search.
+A multi-valued attribute can store one or more values.
 Every LDAP server must at least support the standard LDAP3 schema but can have additional custom classes and attributes.
-The schema defines also the *syntaxes* and the
-*matching rules* of the different kind of data types stored in the LDAP.
+The schema defines also the *syntaxes* and the *matching rules* of the different kind of data types stored in the LDAP.

 .. note::
     Object classes and attributes are independent objects.
 An attribute is not a "child" of a class neither a